mlz-ictrl/nicos/doc/source/services/monitor.rst

 --------

-In the example setup above, the Monitor device is confiugred with the class ``nicos.services.monitor.qt.Monitor``.
+In the example setup above, the Monitor device is confiugred with the class :class:`nicos.services.monitor.qt.Monitor`.
 This selects the Qt backend, which displays the monitor as a window using the Qt GUI toolkit.
 Another backend
-exists:

-* ``nicos.services.monitor.html.Monitor`` -- writing a HTML file periodically.
+exists: :class:`nicos.services.monitor.html.Monitor` writing a HTML file periodically.
-  You have to configure two additional parameters:

-  - ``filename``: the filename for the HTML file
-  - ``interval``: the period, in seconds

-  The HTML monitor only supports the standard value display and the trend plot widget, but no custom widgets (yet).
+.. module:: nicos.services.monitor

+.. autoclass:: Monitor()

+.. module:: nicos.services.monitor.qt

+.. autoclass:: Monitor()

+.. module:: nicos.services.monitor.html

+.. autoclass:: Monitor()

 Warnings